 The word “blessed” means praised and applies only to God in the New Testament (Mark 14:61; Luke 1:68; Rom.
 1:25; 9:5; 2 Cor.
 1:3; 11:31; Eph.
 1:3; 1 Pet.
 1:3).
 “Blessed” indicates that God is worthy of praise or commendation.
 Peter breaks out in a doxology of praise at the beginning of his book.

-Peter advances this exaltation of praise in the recognition of God’s mercy.
+Peter advances this exaltation of praise in recognition of God’s mercy.

 God wants us to celebrate God’s resources.

 It is wonderful for a parent to hear children speak well of us.
-We often hear of parents praising their children but we do not hear often of a child praising his parents.
+We often hear of parents praising their children, but we do not often hear of a child honoring his parents.
 God deserves our praise.

 God wants us to be more than a sponge that simply absorbs the benefits of Christianity.
 He wants to hear of our appreciation for his provisions.
 We speak well of God when we proclaim what he is and does in his attributes and works.
 There is too little praise of God today and too little speaking well of him to others.